Alaye13/Alaye13/README.md

 - 👋 Hi, I’m @Alaye13
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
-Java
+PHP
 - 💞️ I’m looking to collaborate on ...
 Java,pyhthon
 - 📫 How to reach me ...ifennaekwenem@gmail.com